bogdanrbucur/task-fail-alert/readme.md

 ### config.json

-Use `taskNames` array to add the task names to monitor.
+Rename `config.template.json` to `config.json` and fill the required credentials to use the application.

 - `taskNames`: array of task names
 - `emailRecipients`: string of recipients of the email notification in format `"user1@email.com; user2@email.com"`